pi3d/pi3d.github.com/html/_sources/FAQ.txt

 ``2013-08-19 15:36:46,232 INFO: __main__: Starting CollisionBalls``
 Where does that come from and what does it mean?

-  The Log module is started by several of the basic classes (Buffer, EventStream, Display, Loadable, Mouse, parse_mtl, Shader, Screenshot) This means that all programs using the pi3d modules will create a Log as a by-product.
-It can be used for debugging and recording errors.
+  The Log module used to be started by several of the basic classes (Buffer, EventStream, Display, Loadable, Mouse, parse_mtl, Shader, Screenshot) However there were issues with this adding event handlers into the python logger hierarchy.
+In version v2.17 the logging within the pi3d module classes was switched to use the normal python logging.

+  The example logger message above is shown because the CollisionBalls demo makes use of the pi3d.Log class.

 How to use logging
 ~~~~~~~~~~~~~~~~~~